About Tax Form 1099-K

 What are the reporting thresholds for Form 1099-K?

 When are Forms 1009-K sent?

 What do I do with Form 1099-K?

 The 1099-K and Vrbo

 The Form 1099-K – Payment Card and Third Party Network Transactions - is an information return required by the Internal Revenue Service (IRS), the United States federal tax administrator.
 Form 1099-K reports the gross amount of all reportable payment transactions you’ve received in the last calendar year.
 A reportable payment transaction is a payment card transaction or a third-party network transaction.
 Please see Understanding Your Form 1099-K for more information.

-For example, if you accepted online payments through Vrbo in 2022 and met the federal or your state reporting thresholds, the 1099-K you receive in 2023 will be referencing the payments processed in 2022.
+For example, if you accepted online payments through Vrbo in 2023 and met the federal and/or your state reporting thresholds, the 1099-K you receive in 2024 will be referencing the payments processed in 2023.

 A 1099-K reports the gross amount of all reportable payment transactions, which is the total unadjusted dollar amount of all payment transactions for each participating payee.

 The amounts on the 1099-K form may not correspond directly with a specific line on your U.S. federal income tax return, because the gross amount on the 1099-K is not adjusted to account for any fees, refunds, or any other amounts.